ryancampbellclarke/certscan/README.md

 `-n` or `--nmap` to scan for open ports with nmap, then scan for certificates on those open ports

+Set `-q` or `--quiet` to prevent certificates from printing to std

+Set `--csv` to have the certificates printed to the default output location `output/certificates.csv`

 Examples:

 `certscan --single 10.10.10.10 --ports 443`